Mallick17/AWS-CCP/README.md

 ## AWS KMS
 - AWS Key Management Service (KMS) is a managed service that makes it easy for you to create and control the cryptographic keys used to encrypt your data.
 AWS KMS does provide a high level of security but it does not offer a dedicated hardware device like AWS CloudHSM does.

+## AWS CodeBuild
+- AWS CodeBuild is a fully managed build service that compiles your source code, runs tests, and produces software packages.
+It is a part of the Continuous Integration (CI) and Continuous Deployment (CD) process.
+AWS CodeBuild eliminates the need to set up, patch, update, and manage your own build servers, providing prepackaged build environments for popular programming languages and build tools.
+You can also define custom build environments to use your own build tools.
+By supporting the CI process, AWS CodeBuild enhances developer productivity and code quality by automating the build and test phases of your software release process.

+## AWS CodeDeploy
+- AWS CodeDeploy automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.
+It focuses on deploying updates and applications to any instance, helping you to avoid downtime during application deployment and handle the complexity of updating your applications.